edickins/locationFinderWebsite/README.md

 - MirageJS - a tool for mocking RESTful API servers.

 I would like to thank Joey Beltram for his guidance throughout this project.

+start the sever using the pm2 process manager cd into the server folder and type the command pm2 start server.js --name server